 - Social engineering is real.
 Recordings of actual social engineering calls revealed that 50% of people will give their passwords to fictitious IT personnel, even if they know IT shouldn't be asking.

-The biggest challenges appeared to be:
+The biggest challenges included:

 - Getting management support.
 Even many CSOs believe hardware and software to be the only answer, and that the human firewall is unreliable in the end.